ericearl/githubPagesTutorial/rtd/workshop/first-steps.md

 ## Fork the repository from GitHub

-Log into your GitHub account.
-Now go to the website repository: [https://github.com/BioData-Club/jekyll-academic](https://github.com/BioData-Club/jekyll-academic) and click the **Fork** button on the top right of the webpage.

-When you fork you're copying the files into your own repository.
+Forking on GitHub means you're copying a repository's files into your own repository of the same name.
 You'll use the copy as the building block for your new website.

+- Log into your GitHub account
+- Go to the BioData Club's jekyll-academic repository: [https://github.com/BioData-Club/jekyll-academic](https://github.com/BioData-Club/jekyll-academic)
+- Click the **Fork** button on the top right of the webpage

 ## Rename the repository

-Now click the **Settings** tab on your repository.
-Change your repository name to **USERNAME.github.io** (where **USERNAME** is your exact GitHub account name).
+- Click the **Settings** tab on your repository
+- Change your repository name to **USERNAME.github.io** (where **USERNAME** is your exact GitHub account name)

 ## First edits to your webpage

 Let's edit the information in the `_config.yml` YAML file.

+- Click on the `_config.yml` YAML file
+- Click on the pencil button on the top right of the preview window

 This is a configuration file where important settings for your site are stored.
 You'll find the `_config.yml` YAML file in the root (parent) level of your repository.
-In GitHub, click on the `_config.yml` YAML file.
-To edit it click on the pencil button on the top right of the preview window.

 Start by updating the:

 - **title** for a new website title
 - **name** for your name to appear on the website
-- **bio** for a short blurb version of your bio that appears below your picture
+- **bio** for a short sentence version of your bio that appears below your picture
 - **email** for your email to appear on the front page
 - Social media fields you want (such as **twitter** or **linkedin**) for the icons to those sites to become links to your social media profiles